haydenrou/dotfiles/README.md

 Using [lazy.nvim](https://github.com/folke/lazy.nvim) as a plugin manager, here are the plugins used:

+- [goolord/alpha-nvim](https://github.com/goolord/alpha-nvim) for the dashboard (see the asciis in utils)
 - [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) for fuzzy finding
 - [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) for code parsing etc
 - [rose-pine/neovim](https://github.com/rose-pine/neovim) as a colour scheme. an equivalent is used for tmux and alacritty themes too